anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 At least the following properties are required for the voucher and enrollment processing:

-* Proof of Identity (POI): provides data-origin authentication of a data object, e.g., a voucher request or an enrollment request, utilizing an existing IDevID.
+* POI: provides data-origin authentication of a data object, e.g., a voucher request or an enrollment request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

-* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature computed using the private key to the certification request.
+* POP: proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature computed using the private key to the certification request.

 Solution examples based on existing technology are provided with the focus on existing IETF RFCs: